Understanding what an SEO score is, or, more precisely, a good SEO score, is not that difficult.

 Some of these indicators will determine whether a component, such as sitemaps or robots.txt files, is present or absent on your website.

-Other metrics will provide you with ratings and percentages of how well your website performs in relation to a particular test.
+Other metrics will provide you with ratings and percentages of how well your website performs concerning a particular test.
 These tests include looking for 404 errors or missing alt attributes on your website’s images.

 Let’s go into as much detail as we can regarding each of these subcategories.